Blender Animation

 Elizabeth from Bioshock Infinite holding a Sky-Hook

-Over the next year I would build my own skeleton rig for animations and used some stock first-person arms from the open-source .zip, and went through the painstaking process of recording gameplay and recreating these animations from scratch.
-I learned what keyframes were, what frames had to be exhagerated to get the feeling I wanted, and to adjust these animations to fit within the time set by the game.
+Over the next year I would build my own skeleton rig for animations and used some stock first-person arms from the open-source material, and went through the painstaking process of recording gameplay and recreating these animations from scratch.
+I learned what keyframes were, what frames had to be exaggerated to get the feeling I wanted, and to adjust these animations to fit within the time set by the game.

-The best example of exageration and adjustment had to be the knockback animation.
+The best example of exaggeration and adjustment had to be the knockback animation.
 The original knockback is only a half-second long, but in Bioshock it is almost a two-second mini cutscene.
 I made sure to recreate the important actions (grabbing the forearm with the opposite hand, then pushing away with both hands) and took creative liberties to make it quicker.

 This update had much better user feedback!
 It was a lot closer to what I wanted, and felt very cool to swing against the undead.
 The swing of the glove and the sound of impact against zombies all felt really powerful with my new animations.
 In 15 months I learned how to animate and create objects and textures, and has since exploded in subscribes and favorites.